reachusama/upworkgpt/README.md

 # UpworkGPT
-UpworkGPT is a chatbot designed to provide information related to Upwork's legal framework.
+UpworkGPT is a chatbot designed to provide information related to Upwork's terms of service.

 ## Overview
 By leveraging open-source language models, UpworkGPT aims to offer reliable answers to queries about Upwork's terms of service.